-When my second son was born, I flirted with sewing to create this Moby-style baby wrap (AKA the “fauxby”) to keep little Milo super close.
+When my second son was born, I flirted with sewing in order to create this Moby-style baby wrap (AKA “the Fauxby”) to keep little Milo super close.
 It is the snugliest baby carrier that I’ve ever had.

 My mom helped me to hem the edges.
 Once I saw how legitimately simple it was, I made another two on my own.

 - Muslin fabric, 5 yards (one long piece will usually yield two wraps.
 Protip: get the lady in the store to cut it for you!)

 - Cut the fabric in half lengthwise so it is 20 inches wide and 5 yards long

 - Adhere your patch to the middle of the wrap so you can easily find it by feel.

 Too lazy to sew the edges?
 Buy a knit fabric that has some stretch.
 The ends will look raw, but they will not unravel.
 This is sort of a Flashdance-style wrap.
 Look for 5% spandex or lycra and 95% cotton.
 You’ll need 5 yards, and the width will be 42 inches.
 Fold it in half and cut along the fold.

 Whitney laid it out for me in her kitchen this morning and took this picture.